-If either party to a grievance charges the other with procedural violations, other than time limit issues, the Administrative and Professional Faculty Senate Vice President chair of CAPFA rules on the question, as in disputes about the validity of procedural issues qualifying for the grievance procedure.
-The Administrative and Professional Faculty Senate Vice President CAPFA chair has the following options: The Administrative and Professional Faculty Senate Vice Presidentehair can either find no significant procedural violation occurred, in which case the grievance process continues unaffected, or that a significant procedural violation did occur.
+If either party to a grievance charges the other with procedural violations, other than time limit issues, the Administrative and Professional Faculty Senate Vice President rules on the question, as in disputes about the validity of procedural issues qualifying for the grievance procedure.
+The Administrative and Professional Faculty Senate Vice President has the following options: The Administrative and Professional Faculty Senate Vice President can either find no significant procedural violation occurred, in which case the grievance process continues unaffected, or that a significantubstantial procedural violation did occur.
 If the step one or step two administrator committed a significant procedural violation, the grievance automatically qualifies for advancement to the next step in the grievance process.
-If the grievant committed a significant procedural violation, the grievance process ends at that point for that grievance with the last proposed resolution established as the final disposition of the case.
+If the grievant committed a significantual procedural violation, the grievance process ends at that point for that grievance with the last proposed resolution established as the final disposition of the case.

-7.0.4 Valid Issues for Grievance
+7.8.4 Valid Issues for Grievance

-For this process, a grievance is defined as a complaint by an A/P faculty member alleging a violation, misinterpretation, or incorrect application of a policy, procedure, or practice of the university that directly affects the grievant.
-Some examples of valid issues for filing a grievance are: termination for cause; improperly or unfairly determined personnel decisions that result in an unsatisfactory annual performance evaluation; unreasonable merit adjustment or salary level; excessive teaching load/work assignments; reprisals for activities protected by law or policy; substantive error in the application of policy; matters relating to academic freedom.
+For this process, a grievance is defined as a complaint by an A/P faculty member alleging a violation, misinterpretation, or incorrect application of a university policy, procedure, or practice of the university that directly affects the grievant.
+Some examples of valid issues for filing a grievance are termination for cause; improperly or unfairly determined personnel decisions that result in an unsatisfactory annual performance evaluation; unreasonable merit adjustment or salary level; excessive teaching load/work assignments; reprisals for activities protected by law or policy; substantive error in the application of policy; matters relating to academic freedom.

-Issues not open to grievance: While A/P faculty disputes with the university administration may be dealt with using this grievance policy, the following issues may not be made the subject of a grievance: appropriate application of policy by the university administration or the university governance system; contents of university policies and procedures; the routine assignment of university resources (e.g., space, operating funds, parking, etc.); normal actions taken, or recommendations made, by administrators or committee members acting in an official capacity in the grievance process; those items falling within the jurisdiction of other university policies and procedures (Policy 1025 "Policy on Non-Discrimination, Harassment Prevention, and Definition of Sexual Violence" for complaints of unlawful discrimination or harassment; Policy 1026 "Title IX Sexual Harassment and Responsible Employee Reporting", Faculty Handbook, chapter two "Allegations of Unprofessional or Unethical Conduct" for complaints related to unprofessional or unethical conduct; Faculty Handbook, chapter two "Non-Reappointment" for complaints related to non-reappointment or abolition of position).
+Issues not open to grievance.
+While A/P faculty disputes with the university administration may be dealt with using this grievance policy, the following issues may not be made the subject of a grievance: appropriate application of policy by the university administration or the university governance system; contents of university policies and procedures; the routine assignment of university resources (e.g., space, operating funds, parking, etc.); normaleveryday actions taken, or recommendations made, by administrators or committee members acting in an official capacity in the grievance process; those items falling within the jurisdiction of other university policies and procedures for example, complaints of unlawful discrimination or harassment, complaints related to unprofessional or unethical conduct, complaints related to non-reappointment, promotion, or abolition of position).